March 9, 10, & 11, 2018

 (Mvt.
 3) To the festive sound of a rustic bagpipe

 Nymphs and shepherds dance under the beloved canopy At the brilliant appearance of spring.

 The birds’ sweet chirping and the violent shakes and sweeps of thunder and lightning are easily identified in the first movement.
 In the slow movement the viola plays a startling sound of a barking dog.
 The third movement concludes with a rustic dance accompanied by the sound of bagpipes.

 Although Vivaldi is wildly popular today for his concertos, his first effort, Opus 1, was a book of trio sonatas dedicated to Annibale Gambara, a Veronese nobleman.
 These works, published in 1705, are most certainly a tribute to Corelli, whose five collections of sonatas, published from 1681 to 1700, defined the form.
 Vivaldi's works won the disapproval of conservatives such as English composer Charles Avison, who was to condemn Vivaldi’s works as “only a fit Amusement for Children; nor indeed for these, if ever they are intended to be led to a just Taste in Music.”
 Though less well-known than his hundreds of Concertos, his sonatas display an equal proficiency and charisma.

---Notes by Michael Lawson, Lisa Lawson, and David Wells.
+-Notes by Lisa Lawson and David Wells